thinktandem/thinktandem.io/README.md

 Tandem Website
 ==============

+**This project is now deprecated in favor of <https://github.com/thinktandem/tandem>.**

-All the hacked up Kalastatic magic for [http://www.thinktandem.io](http://www.thinktandem.io).
+All the hacked up Kalastatic magic for [http://v2.thinktandem.io](http://www.thinktandem.io).
 This is currently a stop-gap website to bridge the gap between the old and new brand identities.

 Workflow
 --------